MuhammadShibli/portfolio/case-study-ultimate-battle-arena-mechanics.md

 The challenge was complex, with many moving parts, including redesigning the class system, enhancing the battle mechanics, and creating scalable synergies for the characters to foster engaging player experiences.

 ## Challenges & Solutions
+### Turn Order and Status Effects
+The Hearthsotne inspired design had to be changed because we needed a global turn counter similar to AFK Arena's design.
+I simplified the current turn system and created a document to be shared across departments.
 ### Class System Overhaul
 The existing class system, inspired by Hearthstone, treated each deck as a separate class.
 However, in this game, each card needed to belong to a single class—Tank, Warrior, Ranged, Mage, or Support.
 I redesigned the class system to be modular, allowing each player to have a loadout of 15 cards, with active parties consisting of 5 cards (one from each class).
 This redesign added depth and strategic decision-making for players, encouraging experimentation.